researchart/fse20/submissions/reusable/BlaSt/README.md

 $ sbt -J-Xmx32G "; project Tools; runMain org.opalj.support.info.Purity"
 $ sbt -J-Xmx32G "; project Tools; runMain org.opalj.support.info.CallGraph -help"
 ```
-in order to get documentation on further parameter for both the purity and call-graph analyses.
+in order to get documentation on further parameters for both the purity and call-graph analyses.
 The _-J-Xmx_ parameter to _sbt_ sets the amount of available heap space, 32GB is typically enough for most analyses, but if you encounter problems with the heap space, you may want to change this.

 You can execute